joshchew24/notes/FNH 330/Pressing.md

 ![[Pasted image 20250206164559.png]]
 ## Red Wine
 - leftover cap pressed ~twice or thrice
 - press wine also sent to either tanks/barrels to finish fermentation/settle
+- **press fractions**
+	- different press stages yield different quality
+		- **first press wine**
 			- mid-stage of first press is highest quality
-		- **first press wine**
-		- may be mixed into
+			- may be mixed into main wine for (tannin) structure
+				- or kept separate
-	- **hard press** or **second press** is lower q
+		- **hard press** or **second press** is lower quality
+			- sold as economy wine
+	- good to keep stages separate for different products and blend ratios
+- press wine accounts for **~15%** of total yield
+- press wine has more tannins than free run
+	- blended to give more body, structure, mouthfeel